 The pacifism of the early Anabaptist movement was a core principle of the Bruderhof's identity.
-This meant that they distanced themselves from the very beginning from the regime, which quickly revealed its brutal, violent nature.
-The community members were also firmly opposed to the National Socialist racial principals.
+This meant that from the very beginning they distanced themselves from the regime, which quickly revealed its brutal, violent nature.
+The community members were also firmly opposed to the National Socialist racial principles.
 The Bruderhof thus stood in decisive opposition to National Socialist ideologies and expressed this antagonism in clear terms.

 This resulted in a political confrontation that continued after Eberhard’s death in 1935.
 The entire period between 1933 and 1937 was characterized by suspicions that the Rhön Bruderhof was a communist association.
 This suspicion put the community in the crosshairs of state surveillance from the very beginning.
 There were raids by the SS and SA, the permit for the community’s school was withdrawn, and young men of military draft age had to leave the country to avoid conscription.
 Finally, the Rhön Bruderhof was dissolved by the German government and its members were expelled from Germany.

 There has been increasing scholarly interest in this period of Bruderhof history.2 The following series of articles will provide an introduction to the era and what transpired, via the book An Embassy Besieged: The Story of a Christian Community in Nazi Germany (Eugene, OR: Cascade, 2010).
 The text brings together a wealth of primary sources – letters, meeting transcripts, historical publications – to form a detailed picture of the Bruderhof communities under Nazi rule.
 Its author, Emmy Barth, is a historian, archivist, and member of the Bruderhof.
 Alongside this book, she has also written No Lasting Home: A Year in the Paraguayan Wilderness (Walden, NY: Plough, 2009), which looks at the Bruderhof’s move from England to Paraguay during WWII.